There are quite a few "nice to have" pieces of painting equipment to consider, and some that you absolutely need.

 Water-based enamel paints are simply-put the best paints that I have used to this point.
 Water-based enamel metallics that I have used have extremely fine particles and are extremely shiny.
 Bright colors are vivid, especially the flourescent colors.
 Water-based enamels have been extremely hard for me to find and expensive as well.
 I discovered water-based enamels in a clearance bin at a craft store and have not found a good source for them unless one buys 6 of one color at a time at around $4.00 per large pot.
 If anyone out there finds a source for these type of paints, please email me and I will post the information on this page.

 Though this is not meant as an advertisement for their products, I personally use mainly Delta Ceramcoat paints.
-I can usually get them for about $1.25 each on sale at women's craft stores for a 2 fluid ounce bottle.
+I can usually get them for about $1.25 each on sale at craft stores like Hobby Lobby, Michael's, or Jo-Ann Fabrics for a 2 fluid ounce bottle.
 Compare this with most miniatures paints, which come in .5 fluid ounce containers.
 With Ceramcoat paint, I'm getting four times as much paint, for about a third the cost.

 Do the math.
 You pay three times as much for a quarter as much paint.
 You're paying at least 12 times as much for acrylic miniature paint, and for everything except the metallic paints, I can't detect a difference at all.